dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1196: Every individual has unique strengths, independent of race.
+### T1196: Individuals have unique qualities regardless of race.

 |Support|
 |---|